Feel the Steel

 Feel the Steel is the debut studio album by American glam metal jokester band Steel Panther.
-It was released first in Europe on June 8, 2009, on Universal Records.
+It was released first in Europe on June 8, 2009, on Universal Republic Records.
 The tracks "Fat Girl", "Stripper Girl" and "Hell's on Fire" are re-recordings from the band's 2003 EP Hole Patrol (which was released under their old name Metal Shop) while "Death to All but Metal" is a re-recording from their 2004 contribution to the Metal Sludge compilation Hey That's What I Call Sludge!
 Vol. 1.
 Unlike the debut album and their Metal Sludge compilation tracks, Feel the Steel is composed entirely of songs, lacking any spoken word comedy skits present on earlier releases.
 The video for "Death to All but Metal" features comedian Sarah Silverman.
 The album debuted on #123 and peaked at #98 on the Billboard 200 chart and peaked at #1 on the Billboard Top Comedy Albums chart.

 The album was released June 8, 2009, in the UK, October 6 in North America and December 11 in Australia.